wp-plugins/twitter-friends-widget/readme.txt

 Feedback and requests for new features are welcome.
 Just leave a comment on the plugin homepage. (http://www.paulmc.org/whatithink/wordpress/plugins/twitter-friends-widget)

 == Changelog ==

+= Version 2.1 =
+* Removed wp-cron based caching as this was unreliable.
+* Added my own simple scheduler for updating the cache.

 = Version 2.0 =
 * Complete re-write of the plugin